erirosv/ADS/Thesis project/seminares/seminare II/docs/notes.md

 You state the aim of the thesis with 2 points in the intrroduction.
 Howvever, in chapter 3.
 Thesis Objective, you state 3 points.
 Which one is the correct one?

-It would be nice with figures as a complement to the text to make it more understandable.
+It would be nice with figures as a complement to the text to make it more understandable, i.e. the models you are using, Jaccard, OD matrix.